 Most small business owners open their computer each day, stare at the blank screen and search for inspiration for their Facebook content marketing before getting distracted with cat videos and Candy Crush invitations.
 I have to tell you “Ain’t nobody got time for that!”

 If you want to get on top of Facebook content marketing, the trick is to create your core content in batches a month at a time.
-That way you can create targeted content more efficiently with less distractions.
-You can also smugly get on with your day job while your content plan launches itself out at the appropriate times.
+That way you can create targeted content more efficiently with

 So how do you batch your Facebook content calendar?